adeptex/CTF/reverse-fever.md

 * `call    sub_400841` to encode the challenge
 * `call    _memcmp` to check if the encoded challenge is the same as the random key

 If we examine `sub_400841` (encoder), we will observe that the encoder relies on XORs, which are easily reversed by applying the same XORs.
-So to get the correct challenge, all we need to do is encode the random key.
+So to get the correct challenge, all we need to do is encode the provided random key.

-The key is hardcoded in the binary, always at `.rodata+0x10`:
+The key is always hardcoded at `.rodata+0x10`:
 ```asm
 .rodata:0000000000400A90 unk_400A90      db 0B4h ; ¦
 .rodata:0000000000400A91                 db 0EEh ; e